This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 x = 1

 Next, let’s focus on how to achieve this effect.
-First, consider the return value of operator[]
+First, consider the return value of operator[].
+Since __setitem__ might need to be called, we return a proxy object here.
+It will store the key for subsequent calls.

 class accessor {